What does digital product passport mean?

 Digital product passport and DPP system

-The digital product passport is the product-specific data set linked to the relevant product identity.
-The DPP system is the infrastructure around that data set.
-It may include identifiers, data carriers, registries, access-control rules, APIs, data exchange mechanisms, verification workflows, service providers, backup arrangements, and user interfaces.
-Keeping this distinction clear helps companies design for interoperability without reducing the passport to one vendor platform or one visible product page.
+The digital product passport is the regulated product-specific data set.
+The DPP system is the infrastructure used to create, access, update, exchange, verify, preserve, and present that data set.
+A DPP system may include identifiers, data carriers, registries, APIs, data-exchange mechanisms, access-control rules, credentials, verification workflows, service providers, backup arrangements, and user interfaces.
+Keeping this distinction clear helps companies design interoperable architecture without reducing the passport to one vendor platform, one website, or one database.

 Static and dynamic data